-Exercise 1: Make an ‘O’ shape with your mouth.
+Exercise 1: Make an O shape with your mouth.
 Smile widely and keep your teeth hidden.
-Repeat these steps for about six times.
+Repeat these steps for about 6 times.
 Place an index finger on the chin and keep smiling again.
 This time start moving your jaw up and down.
 Relax and repeat.

 Exercise 2: Before you start this exercise, take a deep breath.
 Say “A, E, I, O, U” with a smile.
-Repeat this for three to four times.
+Repeat this for 3 to 4 times.

 Exercise 3: Push your lips forward or just try and pout.
 Hold this position for about 30 seconds.
-Repeat this for four times.
+Repeat this for 4 times.